isomerpages/moe-jingshanpri/_departments/Science/Science Programmes.md

 <p>Through the ALP, JingShanites can apply their Science knowledge in novel
 situations related to environment sustainability, providing opportunities to develop their inventive thinking and entrepreneurial spirit, while boosting their creative thinking abilities.
-The ALP modules also incorporate design thinking principles.
+The ALP modules also incorporate opportunities to learn design skills.
 Students use their creativity to develop solutions that are eco-friendly and kind to the environment.</p>
 <h3><strong>STEM Playground Challenges</strong></h3>
 <p>The STEM Playground Challenges, organised by the Singapore Science Centre,